superduper-io/superduper/README.md

 # Introduction 🔰

-<h4>What can you do with SuperDuperDB?</h4>
+### What can you do with SuperDuperDB?

-- 🚀 Deploy all your AI models to automatically compute outputs in the database in a single environment with simple Python commands.
+- 🚀 **Deploy** all your AI models to automatically **compute outputs** in the database in a single environment with simple Python commands.
-- 🏋️ Train models on the data in yor database without additional ingestion and pre-processing simply by querying.
+- 🏋️ **Train** models on the data in yor database without additional ingestion and pre-processing simply by querying.
 - 🌐 Integrate APIs such as OpenAI to work together with other models on your data effortlessly.

  <h4>Why choose SuperDuperDB?</h4>